pik-gane/tricl/README.md

 files: <where to get and put stuff>
 options: <...>

+metaparameters: <optional definition of values to be used further down>

+limits: <how long to run etc.>

 entities: <specification of entity types and named entities>
 relationship types: <spec. of rel.types and their inverses>